Interpret, apply, and write about research findings in human development.

 - Demonstrate the ability to use effectively data analytical software (e.g., Excel, SPSS) and presentation software (e.g., PowerPoint) to apply knowledge of research skills.

-- Demonstrate effective written and/or oral communication skills appropriate to theoretical, practical, and/or ethical situations related to research and research methods in the filed of human development and family studies.
+- Demonstrate effective written and/or oral communication skills appropriate to theoretical, practical, and/or ethical situations related to research and research methods in the field of human development and family studies.

 - Discriminate among and conceptualize appropriate use of different research methods and basic statistical procedures.